Buick Logo

 Buick Logo History

 The current logo keeps David Dunbar Buick’s memory, or rather, of his family coat of arms.
 The design was based on a short description of the heraldic shield: the Buick family’s family symbol.
 This information was mentioned in the British genealogical publication Burke’s Peerage, Baronetage & Knightage.
-By coincidence, the book fell into the hands of Ralph Pew, who was studying the corporate identity of General Motors (a holding company where Buick entered in 1908).
+By coincidence, the book fell into the hands of Ralph Pew, who was studying the corporate identity of General Motors (a holding company that Buick entered in 1908).

 What is Buick?